geoelements/research-wiki-template/README.md

 ## Folder/File organization

 There are two main folders in the wiki `literature` and `research`.
-You may create other root folders like `code` or `theory` to discuss aspects of code or background theory.
+You may create other root folders like `code` or `theory` to discuss code or background theory.
 Feel free to create as many subfolders as you wish.

 ### File naming
-In `literature` section, always name the file as `yyyy-first-author-title.md` format.
-Follow the same naming convention for folders you create for the images.
-Always place images inside these folders.
+In the `literature` section, always name the file as `yyyy-first-author.md` format.
+Always place images inside these folders following the same naming convention.

-In the `research` section, create subfolders and use your judgement to organize the sections/subsections.
+In the `research` section, create subfolders and use your judgment to organize the sections/subsections.

 ### Literature structure
-We recommend the following structure for your literature reviews.
+Krishna recommends the following structure for your literature reviews.

 ```
 ## Title